fabianmartins/alienattack.workshop/README.md

 #### Step 2 - Testing again the login to the manager console
 Execute again the ***fixACTIVITY 4***.
 We've been said that we are getting an AccessDeniedException.

-Let's proceed to the next activity and check if we can solve it.
+Let's proceed to the next activity and check if we can fix the login page.

 ### fixACTIVITY 7 - Cognito - Configure yourself as a manager